 Tests to determine the need for chemotherapy

 Talk to your doctor if you think you may be eligible for genomic testing and you feel it could help in your decision-making.
 Although genomic assays are expensive and not always covered by health insurance, you may be able to get coverage for them.
-Visit the

 If the cancer tested positive for hormone receptors, as is often the case with invasive lobular carcinoma, your doctor likely will recommend some form of hormonal therapy.
 In some cases of advanced ILC, hormonal therapy can be given before surgery to help shrink the tumors.
 Usually, though, hormonal therapy starts after other treatments such as chemotherapy or radiation therapy, unless these treatments aren’t needed.